tijn/pg-erd/README.md

 Postgres ERD is a program that allows you to easily generate a diagram based on a postgresql database schema.
 The diagram gives an overview of how your tables are related.
 Having a diagram to describes your tables is perfect for documentation.

-Postgres ERD is heavily inspired by [Rails ERD](https://voormedia.github.io/rails-erd/).
-It serves a some different use cases.
-First and foremost it does not rely on Rails.
-It will work with any database schema.
+Postgres ERD is heavily inspired by [Rails ERD](https://voormedia.github.io/rails-erd/) but it serves some different use cases.
+First and foremost it does not rely on Rails (like Rails ERD).
+Thus you can use it for any database schema regardless of your project's language.

 ## An Example